 - You can configure up to 10 labels and auto-forward email address in the Premium edition.

-- You can opt for premium support via email or phone for urgent help.
+- You can also opt for one-on-one premium support via email, Skype or Google Hangouts.

 Please do note that mails forwarded through Google Docs will still count towards your Gmail’s daily sending limit which is around 100 messages per day.